 Several courts, in listing cases to be exempted from scheduling orders, have added a final category that gives a judge discretion to exempt cases as she or he sees fit.
 (See N.D. and S.D.
 Iowa.)
 This exception promotes the goal of flexibility, since a case that does not fit into an articulated category can still be exempted from a scheduling order when the circumstances require it.
 However, such exceptions could undermine the goals of certainty and predictability.
 Rule 16(b), as passed, does not seem hospitable to ad hoc exemptions.
-The drafters could easily have left such discretion to the trial judge, but they chose to require that exception be by rule.
-The practice of judge-made exceptions could also create confusion among attorneys, since different judges might require different standards for excuse from the scheduling order.
+The drafters could easily have left such discretion to the trial judge, but they chose to and lay witnesses, lists of exhibits, summaries of testimony, and status of settlement.
+Some courts go even further and require some discussion of legal and factual issues, what each party proposes to prove, and the legal theories supporting each claim.